udaychopade27/FormZ/README.md

 MERN Formz is an open-source full-stack form management system built using the MERN stack — MongoDB, Express, React, and Node.js.
 Designed for scalability, simplicity, and collaboration, this project allows developers to dynamically create, store, and manage forms.

-> 🎯 Built and maintained by [Krishi Shah](https://www.linkedin.com/in/krishishah1211/)
 > 🌐 Proudly shared under the [IntelligenZ](https://www.youtube.com/channel/UCbUtPTIsWVP5AhbswlpKqww) channel

 ---